br-mat/annoying-plant/README.md

 The signal levels 1 and 0 are ofthen called HIGH or LOW at some point, all of these are refering to the same levels (Supplay Voltage and GND). <br>

 NAND stands for **not** **and**, what this mean can be shown in the truth table of this gate.
-Basically the output is always HIGH except when both inputs are HIGH.
+Basically, the output is always HIGH except when both inputs are HIGH.
 In the picture below A and B are the inputs while C is the output.
-The output also requires an pullup resistor to pull the signal level to HIGH as its cmos-open-drain nature. <br>
+The output also requires a pullup resistor to pull the signal level to HIGH as its cmos-open-drain nature. <br>

 ![battery security](./docs/truthtable.PNG)

 We use a CD40107BE IC the datasheet can be found in the docs folder, the truth table was also taken from the datasheet. <br>

-A special use case for the NAND Gate is to invert incomming signals, when we combine the pins A and B it's inverting the signal we supply to the combination of the two.
+A special use case for the NAND Gate is to invert incomming signals, when we combine the pins A and B it's inverting the signal.
 You also can see this in first and last lane of the truth table, where A and B are equal. <br>

 We can now use this gate to create a flip flop.
 This is a special circuit designed to store a specific state as to 1 or 0 (HIGH or LOW) representing supply voltage level and ground level in most cases.